The best carp rods

 Best budget carp rod

-A reliable rod that will cover most fishing scenarios in the UK with ease, the Daiwa Black Widow XT Carp rod is a phenomenal rod and friendly on the wallet too.
+A reliable rod that will handle most fishing scenarios in the UK with ease, the Daiwa Black Widow XT Carp rod is a phenomenal choice and friendly on the wallet too.

 Pros